-Ming Xu is a Professor in the School for Environment and Sustainability and Associate Professor in the Department of Civil and Environmental Engineering at the University of Michigan, Ann Arbor.
+Ming Xu is a Professor in the School for Environment and Sustainability and Professor in the Department of Civil and Environmental Engineering at the University of Michigan, Ann Arbor.
 His research focuses on environmental systems engineering.
-At the University of Michigan, he is a core faculty member in the Center for Sustainable Systems, co-directs the Graduate Certificate Program in Industrial Ecology, and currently serves as the Director of China Programs in School for Environment and Sustainability.
-He teaches Environmental Footprinting and Input-Output Analysis (EAS 573) and Systems Thinking for Sustainable Development and Enterprise (EAS 550/Strategy 566).
-He received the Robert A. Laudise Medal from International Society for Industrial Ecology for “outstanding achievement in industrial ecology by a researcher under the age of 36” in 2015 and the US National Science Foundation Faculty Early Career Development (CAREER) Award in 2016, and the Walter L. Huber Civil Engineering Research Prize from American Society of Civil Engineers (ASCE) for "his significant contributions in advancing life-cycle environmental impact assessment of industrial systems" in 2021.
-He has been the Editor-in-Chief for the journal Resources, Conservation & Recycling (2019 Impact Factor: 8.086).
+At the University of Michigan, he is a core faculty member in the Center for Sustainable Systems, Co-Director of the Graduate Certificate Program in Industrial Ecology, and the Director of China Programs in School for Environment and Sustainability.
+He received the Robert A. Laudise Medal from International Society for Industrial Ecology for “outstanding achievement in industrial ecology by a researcher under the age of 36” in 2015, the US National Science Foundation Faculty Early Career Development (CAREER) Award in 2016, and the Walter L. Huber Civil Engineering Research Prize from American Society of Civil Engineers (ASCE) for "his significant contributions in advancing life-cycle environmental impact assessment of industrial systems" in 2021.
+He has been the Editor-in-Chief of the journal Resources, Conservation & Recycling since 2016 (latest Impact Factor: 8.086).
 He was elected to Chair the 2024 Gordon Research Conference on Industrial Ecology, and elected President of International Society for Industrial Ecology to serve the term in 2023-2024.

 - Qu, S.; Wang, H.-X.; Liang, S.; Shapiro, A. M.; Suh, S.; Sheldon, S.; Zik, O.; Fang, H.; Xu, M.* A Quasi-Input-Output model to improve the estimation of emission factors for purchased electricity from interconnected grids.
 Applied Energy 2017, 200, 249-259.